web-deps/odom/docs/quick-start.md

 <html>
 ```

-Create and HTML file and put the markup in the file.
-In this guide, we are going to focus on the contents of the `body` elements.
+Create an HTML file and put the markup in the file.
+In this guide, we are going to focus on the contents of the `body` element.
 The `body` contains a `main` element with the `id` attribute set to `hello-world`.
 We are going to replace `main` with a component we are going to create shortly.
-The `main` element is followed by a `script` element with the `src` attribute set to a CDN as described in [Installation](#installation).
+The `main` element is followed by a `script` element with the `src` attribute set to a CDN as described in [CDN](#cdn).
 The last element is also a `script` element with nothing but a comment in it.
 In the following sections, we are going to modify only the contents of the this `script` element.

 ### Creating a Component